qarmin/czkawka/instructions/Installation.md

 ### Appimage
 Appimage files are available in release page - [**GitHub releases**](https://github.com/qarmin/czkawka/releases/)
-This version is bundled with own theme.
+This version is bundled with its own theme.
 There is also a small problem with not being able to open 2 images at once.

 ### Cargo
 The easiest method to install Czkawka is using the `cargo` command.
-For compiling it, you need to get all the requirements from the [compilation section](Compilation.md).
+To compile it, you need to get all the requirements from the [compilation section](Compilation.md).
 ```
 cargo install czkawka_gui